Or-Reff/Or-Reff/README.md

  👯 I’m looking to collaborate for a robust Full Stack web app ,deployed on Azure Web App with Docker & Devops automations**.

- 🤔 I’m looking for help with [Github Blog Cards](https://github.com/Souravdey777/Github-Cards-External-Blogs).
+ 🤔 I’m looking for help with Micorosoft's Azure AZ-204 Exam.

  💬 Ask me about Full Stack Development, Cloud, and any Tech-related stuff.